jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 module.exports = {

   createComment: function(comment) {
-    AppDispatcher.handleAction({
+    var action = {
-      type: "CREATE_COMMENT",
+      actionType: "CREATE_COMMENT",
       comment: comment
-    });
+    };

+    AppDispatcher.dispatch(action);
   }
 };
 ```

-The `createComment` function creates an Action which contains an Action Type (`CREATE_COMMENT`) and comment data.
-It calls `handleAction` on the Dispatcher and passes along the Action.
+The `createComment` function builds an Action which contains an Action Type and comment data.
+This Action is passed to the Dispatcher's `dispatch` function.

-Building this Action Creator give us a centralised place for sending comment related Actions to the Dispatcher.

-Let's build the Dispatcher to accept Actions and send them to all Stores.
+Let's build the Dispatcher to accept Actions.

+*Note: We could write this code in the View - communicating with the Dispatcher directly.
+However, it's best practice to use an Action Creator.
+It decouples our concerns and provides an single interface for the Dispatcher.*

 ---